Maitreyapharbit/website_august_2025/BLOG_API_SETUP.md

-# Blog Management API Setup Guide (Next.js)
+# Blog API Setup Guide (Next.js)

 ## Overview
-This implementation adds a complete blog management system to the Next.js application with Supabase integration.
-The API includes CRUD operations for blog posts with admin-only write access and public read access using Next.js API routes.
+This implementation provides a public blog API for the Next.js application with Supabase integration.
+The API includes read-only operations for blog posts with public access using Next.js API routes.

 ## Database Setup